-As soon as I have a memory card open with pictures in full screen, for example, and open a picture, it basically opens it on a new desk, and I have to swipe over to my SD card again (to the last space) to read the files on the To see memory card.
+As soon as I go to full screen for example a memory card with images open, and open an image, it basically opens it on a new desktop, and I have to swipe back over to my SD card (to the last space) to see the files on the memory card.

 That annoys me a bit, is there a solution?
 Thanks in advance for taking your time.